christiansakai/loc/README.md

 # loc

 A CLI tool to count lines of code written in Rust.
+Still very crude and the paths are not well thought out.
+A toy project written to learn Rust.

 ## Quick Start